Russia's Vekselberg says will not divest Swiss firms

 "I think this is a misunderstanding that will be resolved either in court or through an out of court settlement," Vekselberg told Reuters on the sidelines of the World Economic Forum.
 He said he will not have to pay the fine.

-Swiss authorities are also looking into whether Vekselberg violated disclosure rules when he amassed his controlling stake in Swiss engineering group Sulzer (SUN.S: Quote) by not registering his stakes when crossing certain thresholds.
+Swiss authorities are also looking into whether Vekselberg violated disclosure rules when he amassed his controlling stake in Swiss engineering group Sulzer (SUN.S) by not registering his stakes when crossing certain thresholds.

 A source familiar with the case said a fine could be as high as 2 billion francs.